UT-MPC/pxt-moveSMART/tutorial4.md

 ## Step 1

-In this tutorial, we will learn about control flows, and make a pedometer where you have more control over.
+In this tutorial, we will learn about control flows, and make a pedometer that you have more control over.

 ## Step 2